If you want to learn more about manual breast pumps, go to Manual Breast Pumps.

 This kind of pump is compact and easy to use.
 Its power and frequency are controlled by the mother, so it is faster and less tiring than a manual breast pump.

-Double Electric Breast Pump (two breasts at a time)
+Double Electric Breast Pump (either: one breast or both breasts at the same time)

 It is designed to maintain or increase the mother’s milk production.
-The extraction time is shorter, between 10-15 minutes.
+The extraction time is shorter, between 10-15 minutes (max 20 minutes).
 Given its traction strength, the mother can expect to pump more milk than with a single electric breast pump.
 The breast stimulation obtained can, in a way, imitate the baby’s sucking.
-Among its characteristics, there is a faster but shallower pace of about 100-120 movements (suction and relaxation) per minute, followed by a deeper extraction phased of about 60 movements per minute, with adjustable intensity.
-This is an added benefit in many circumstances experienced by new mothers.

 The benefits of double electric breast pumps: